MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages----using-predefined-shapes.md

 ## polyline

-You can use the &lt;polyline&gt; element to define shapes that are created from connected line segments.
+You can use the <polyline&gt; element to define shapes that are created from connected line segments.
 You can then customize the shape by specifying different property attributes.

 For example, to draw the shape shown in the following picture, you can type the following VML representation: